TheAnandThakkar/30DaysOfJavascript-Leetcode/05 apply transformation over each element/readme.md

-# This file has been copied from leetcode canvas
+# This literature has been copied from leetcode canvas

 ### 2635.
 Apply Transform Over Each Element in Array